Werewolf: The Apocalypse: Publication history

 The first title in the series, Werewolf: The Apocalypse, was published by White Wolf Publishing in 1991.
 The game was the second to integrate the fictional universe in a game system (the Storyteller System) which had been introduced in the Vampire: The Masquerade line, released earlier in the year.

 Starting in 2011, as part of the "Classic World of Darkness" series, Werewolf: The Apocalypse books have been sold digitally through DriveThruRPG.
 DriveThru has also made some older books available as print on demand.
 New titles in the series have also been released, such as the Werewolf Translation Guide in April 2012.

 Werewolf: The Apocalypse is among the White Wolf properties licensed to be developed by Onyx Path Publishing.

+In 2017-01-19, Paradox Interactive AB announced the a video game adaptation of the franchise with Focus Home Interactive, under the title Werewolf: The Apocalypse – The Official Video Game.
+The release title would become Werewolf: The Apocalypse – Earthblood around June 2019.

-A fifth edition of the game is in development.
+A fifth edition of the game was released in August 2023.
 It is planned to be supported by the online toolset World of Darkness Nexus, which includes rules and lore compendium, tools for creating and managing characters, matchmaking, and video chat functionality.
-As of February 2023, the fifth edition is scheduled for release in August 2023.

 Reception

+Mike Nystul reviewed Werewolf: The Apocalypse in White Wolf #33 (Sept./Oct., 1992), rating it a 4 out of 5 and stated that "I highly recommend Werewolf, especially to gamers who bought Vampire and never got around to playing it."

 Rick Swan reviewed the game twice in the magazine pages of Dragon.